furious-programming/TreeStructInfo/README.md

 Keywords can be made up only of lowercase letters.
 To describe the syntax of text configuration files used are also several strings:

 ```
 "1.0"      - the value of the format version

-"updatable"    - flag indicating inclusion of the file for read and write
+"text"     - flag indicating the inclusion of a text file
 "binary"   - flag indicating the inclusion of a binary file
+"read"     - flag indication inclusion of the file for read only
+"write"    - flag indicating inclusion of the file for read and write
 ```

 a small number of special characters: